Biden accepts Japanese Prime Minister's invitation to visit later this year | News Channel 3-12

 President Joe Biden on Friday accepted an invitation to visit Japan in the late spring during his virtual meeting with Prime Minister Fumio Kishida, according to a senior administration official.

+Kishida was concerned in particular with China’s nuclear build-up, officials said afterward, a troubling development in a part of the world already on edge amid North Korea’s renewed provocations and its recent suggestion it would resume nuclear and ballistic missile tests.

+Japan is also concerned about China’s actions in the South and East China Seas, including over a set of disputed islands that both nations claim as their own.

-The two men discussed the current crisis in Ukraine and recent provocations from North Korea during their 90-minute conversation, which the official said was warm and wide-ranging.
+The two men also discussed the current crisis in Ukraine during their 90-minute conversation, which the official said was warm and wide-ranging.
+It was the second time they have met since Kishida took office last year.
+Biden was the first foreign leader to phone him after he assumed the role.

 The Prime Minister indicated Japan was behind the United States in working to deter a Russian invasion of Ukraine — though the official said the matter of sanctions, and whether Japan was prepared to issue them in response to a potential incursion, did not arise.

-While Biden remains focused on domestic issues and the current crisis in eastern Europe, he “wanted it to be known clearly” that the United States still intends to “step up our game in the Indo-Pacific.”
+While Biden remains focused on domestic issues and the current crisis in eastern Europe, he “wanted it to be known clearly” that the United States still intends to “step up our game in the Indo-Pacific,” the official said.

 That includes the trip later this year, which will include an official visit and a Quad leaders summit.
 Biden “graciously” accepted the prime minister’s invitation, which the official said was also extended to first lady Jill Biden.
 The Quad nations consist of the US, Japan, India and Australia.